cs340-25/Travel_Companion/README.md

  Colton coughlin, John Cordwell, Justin Henley

- Things that We code:
+Things that We coded:
+src:

- Things that I downloaded to use:
+Things that I downloaded to use: vcpkg